Efficient Nonparametric Inference for Mediation Analysis with Nonignorable Missing Confounders: Introduction

 \section{Introduction}

-In various scientific disciplines such as epidemiology, biostatistics, and social sciences, researchers are increasingly interested in understanding the pathways through which a treatment or intervention influences an outcome.
-Causal mediation analysis is a powerful analytical approach that aims to shed light on the underlying mechanisms of treatment effects.
-Earlier literature focus on linear structural equation models \citep{BaronKenny1986}, which fails to offer a generic definition of causal mediation effects beyond specific statistical models and has difficulties in extending to nonlinear models \citep{ImaiKeeleTingley2010}.
-Recent developments in causal inference, drawing on the potential outcome framework, have provided more flexible and reliable ways to define, identify, and estimate the natural direct and indirect effects \citep{RobinsGreenland1992,Pearl2001,ImaiKeeleYamamoto2010,TchetgenTchetgenShpitser2012}.
-The identification of natural direct and indirect effects is fundamentally based on the sequential ignorability assumption proposed by \cite{ImaiKeeleYamamoto2010}, which assumes the treatment is ignorable given pre-treatment covariates, and the mediator is also ignorable given the treatment and pre-treatment covariates.
-The pre-treatment covariates, also known as confounders, play a vital role in addressing the endogeneity issue associated with both treatment and mediator.
-However, the presence of missing values in the covariates is a common occurrence due to accidents, high costs, or privacy concerns, which introduces novel challenges to the field of causal mediation analysis.
+In scientific disciplines such as epidemiology, biostatistics, and the social sciences, researchers are increasingly interested in understanding the pathways by which a treatment or intervention influences an outcome.
+Causal mediation analysis is a powerful analytical approach that aims to elucidate the underlying mechanisms of treatment effects \citep{BaronKenny1986,RobinsGreenland1992,Pearl2001,ImaiKeeleTingley2010,ImaiKeeleYamamoto2010,TchetgenTchetgenShpitser2012}.
+This approach typically relies on the sequential ignorability assumption proposed by \cite{ImaiKeeleYamamoto2010}, which assumes the treatment is ignorable given pre-treatment covariates, and the mediator is ignorable given the treatment and pre-treatment covariates.
+The pre-treatment covariates, also known as confounders, play a vital role in addressing the endogeneity associated with both the treatment and the mediator.
+The presence of missing values in covariates is familiar due to accidents, high costs, or privacy concerns, and it introduces novel challenges for causal mediation analysis.